vishnu-kyatannawar/blog/clfuxg7l6000609mm4aaxht0z.md

 docker-compose up
 ```

-To check the running containers you can use the below command.
+To check the running docker containers you can use the below command.

 ```bash
 docker ps
 ```

-You should see 2 containers i.e. `mongo` and `mongo-express`.
+You should see 2 docker containers running i.e. `mongo` and `mongo-express`.

 ```bash
 CONTAINER ID   IMAGE           COMMAND                  CREATED          STATUS          PORTS                                       NAMES